jaspriyaaa/Daily-Report/README.md

 - /opt — Optional add-on software packages

-- /proc — Virtual filesystem for process and system info
+- /srv — It is used to store data for services that run on the system.

 - /root — Home directory of the root user (superuser)